deveshkv/Tableau-dashboard-visualizations/README.md

 # Tableau-dashboard-visualizations
-Hey Everyone , It is Visualization of Superstore dataset and Trader Store dataset, It is my first Tableau project based it has various visualizations and Dashboard.
+Hey Everyone , It is a Visualization of Superstore dataset and Trader Store dataset, This Tableau project has various visualizations and a consolidated Dashboard.